 - Ogi is traditionally quite soupy, if you want it thicker, more like cream of wheat, then reduce the cooking liquid by 1/2 cup.

-- Millet porridge is perfect for all your favourite porridge toppings.
+- Millet porridge is perfect for all your favorite porridge toppings.
 Serve it with fresh or dried fruit or jam.

 - Leftover ogi can also be added as a thickener for soups and stews.

 Keywords: millet, uji, traditional, baby food, healthy, gluten free, vegan, cereal, porridge, fall, winter, zero-waste, affordable